 With Resonance, she has collaborated with the Portland Art Museum, Third Angle New Music, Portland Chamber Orchestra, Thomas Lauderdale and Hunter Noack, poet/performer S. Renee Mitchell, the Chuck Israels Jazz Orchestra, and many actors, composers, visual artists, and dancers.
 Resonance has been described as “one of the Northwest’s finest choirs” (Willamette Week) and “the best damn choir show in town” (Oregon Arts Watch).
 She has commissioned new works from Melissa Dunphy, Renee Favand-See, Damien Geter, and Joe Kye.

-Dr. FitzGibbon holds a Bachelor of Arts degree in music from Princeton University, Master of Music degree in conducting from the University of Michigan, and Doctor of Musical Arts degree in conducting at Boston University.
-Her research on historicism and German nationalism in choral-orchestral music of the nineteenth and twentieth centuries has been presented and published internationally.
+Dr. FitzGibbon is a national board member of the National Collegiate Choral Organization, and her choirs have performed at the NCCO, ACDA, and OMEA conferences.
+She holds a Bachelor of Arts degree in music from Princeton University, Master of Music degree in conducting from the University of Michigan, and Doctor of Musical Arts degree in conducting at Boston University.
+Her research has been presented and published internationally.